-These life-saving efforts require financial support, and The Life Link and other local partner agencies such as Copper Pointe have struggled to identify resources to make this happen.
+These life-saving efforts require financial support, and The Life Link has struggled to identify resources to make this happen.
 Some of the expenses include travel costs, lodging, money for food, clothing, and supplies along the way.
 The Life Link has coordinated with agencies from numerous states to bring clients to our aftercare program, as well as helping clients to get closer to home and support systems in other states where their needs can be better served.

 If you would like to contribute to this critical work, please donate and specify that you would like your donation to go to the 505 GET FREE effort!

 On 14 February 2014, in collaboration with the global campaign One Billion Rising For Justice, the Life Link Training Institute is hosting a Southwest Human Trafficking Symposium.